 The one-, two-, three or four day pass also allows you to freely travel on Amsterdam’s excellent public transport system.

-Amsterdam Marketing figures the card will save you
+Amsterdam Marketing estimates that the card will save its holder a significant amount of money.

 These potential savings are based on visiting 3 attractions a day plus public transport.

-You may actually save more if you also take advantage of the card’s additional benefits — such as the free canal cruise, and discounts on concerts, theatre, rentals, restaurants and more.
+You may actually save more if you also take advantage of the card’s additional benefits — such as the free canal cruise, and discounts on concerts, theater, rentals, restaurants and more.

 Will you save money with the I amsterdam city card?